Kurento/kurento/doc-kurento/source/knowledge/selfsigned_certs.rst

 With the Hosts file
 -------------------

-You can take advantage of a subdomain like ``.home.arpa`` by adding a new entry to the *Hosts file* in client machines that will connect to your test server.
+You can take advantage of a subdomain like ``.home.arpa`` by adding a new entry to the *Hosts file* in client devices that will connect to your test server.

 This is an easy thing to do, but has the drawback of having to change each client separately.
 Also, doing this is easy on desktop computers, but not so easy (or outright impossible) on mobile devices.